-Remember: sometimes both things bought as a set can have worse quality than car seat and stroller bought separately.
-And one more thing – if you want to buy a stroller that will serve you from day one to toddlerhood, but you don’t want a matching travel system, you can choose a stroller with add-ons.
+Keep in mind: sometimes both things bought as a set can have worse quality than car seat and stroller bought separately.
+And one more thing – if you want to buy a stroller that will serve you from day one to toddlerhood, but you don’t want a matching travel system, you can always choose a convertible stroller compatible with many different car seats and with other add-ons.

 |Price range: from $150 to $1200 (depending on the brand and model)|

-Still wondering which travel system is the best for you?
-Take a look on my buying guide of travel systems.
+Are you wondering which travel system is right for you?
+Take a look on my list of the best travel systems in 2020.

 Car seat frame

 It’s a frame with no seat of its own, designed to carry only the infant car seat which makes it really lightweight.
-The car seat frame is quite like travel system, but it has no main seat, only the frame and car seat which you can easily snap into the frame.
+The car seat frame is quite like a travel system, but it doesn’t have main seat, only the frame.
+You can add to it the car seat which easily snaps into the frame.
 It is very convenient option for transporting little baby sleeping in a car seat.

 Of course you can use car seat frame only when your baby is small and fits into the infant car seat.
-After this time (6-12 months) you will have to buy a stroller for bigger child.
+After this time (6-12 months) you will have to buy a stroller suitable for baby who can sit upright.

 It is also compact and very easy to fold and storage (for example in your car trunk).

-Car seat frame is very good option if you have small apartment and little space to storage the stroller.
+Car seat frame is very good option if you have small apartment and little space for storing the stroller.
 Also, it is great choice for moms who had C-section, since this type is very light and easy to carry.

 It is also pocket-friendly option, because you need to buy only the frame and a car seat.
 It’s good choice for parents who haven’t make decision what stroller to buy yet.
 It gives you some time to find the right stroller.

 Remember: do not use the car seat as a replacement for a crib.
 When you’re at home don’t leave your baby unattended in the car seat, put her/him into the crib.
-Baby can sleep being unobserved only in a crib.
+Baby can sleep without being observed only in a crib.